Rahix/tbot/doc/getting-started.rst

     tbot.log.message(f"Hello {name}!")

-:func:`tbot.log.message` is basically TBot's equivalent of :func:`print`.
+:func:`tbot.log.message` is basically tbot's equivalent of :func:`print`.
 The most important difference is, that it does not only print it to the terminal, but also store it in the logfile.

 .. note::
-    TBot has different **Verbosity** levels:
+    tbot has different **Verbosity** levels:

     * ``QUIET``: Only show testcases that are called
     * ``INFO``: Show info messages, such as those created by :func:`tbot.log.message`